RunrCorp/mango-driver/README.md

 A new type of ridesharing app.

-This is the rider-only app.
+This is the driver-only app.

 If you would like to join the team, please contact one of the contributors *or* email [**runrteam@gmail.com**](mailto:runrteam@gmail.com).